 When you first get into the MicroPlanet Gravity interface, you will be greeted by a very outdated interface.
 This is most likely because the program has not been improved since 2010.
 That being said, there are customizations that you can do in terms of the main functions, icons and fonts on the interface.
 However, even with that customization properties, the whole usage of this program is still quite difficult, especially for new users or those who are used to more developed newsreaders.

 Users would really need to take time to learn how to use this program.
 And MicroPlanet Gravity does have a manual available that you can use to learn basic functions, more technical features and terminologies and also how to fix common errors.
 Should you have any other problems like bugs or other concerns, you can always report it via a forum available on SourceForge or email them at email@example.com.

 MicroPlanet Gravity is a competent newsreader that has had a good reputation back in its heyday.
 However, with the emergence of several more updated and constantly improved newsreaders in the market, MicroPlanet Gravity seems to have been left behind.
 And while its main features work well, its whole program, from its interface to functionalities, are quite outdated.
 Most modern newsreaders these days already provide multi-server support and NZB file support, but this program does not.
-You can consider MicroPlanet Gravity as a basic back-up Usenet client; however, we strongly suggest that you look elsewhere since there are a lot more stable and updated newsreaders in the market today.
+You can consider MicroPlanet Gravity as a basic back-up Usenet client; however, we strongly suggest that you look at our list of the best Usenet newsreaders since there are a lot more stable and updated newsreaders in the market today.